oumaldonado/MakeChangeProject/README.md

 ##  What I Learned
 		This assignment helped me better understand concepts such as IF, Else statements.
 The proper way to initialize my variables and also the importance of a semi-colon after every statement.
 		What the proper usage of math expressions and how to implement them in my code.
-Understanding methods and how scope can be an issue if not in between the proper set of {} braces.
+Understanding methods and how scope can be an issue if said variable or method is not in between the proper set of {} braces.
 I also learned to write my programs in a way that aids someone who does not know how to use it, and to be keen on users with malicious intent.